RMLio/RMLStreamer/README.md

 ```
 The RML Mapping above can be executed as follows:

 The input and output in the RML Framework are both TCP clients when streaming.
-Before running stream mappings the input and output sockets must be opened by an application.
+Before running stream mappings the input and output ports must be listened to by an application.
 For testing purposes the following commands can be used:
  ```
- nc -lk 5005 # This will be the input socket nc -lk 9000 # This will be the output socket
+ nc -lk 5005 # This will start listening for input connections at port 5005 nc -lk 9000 # This will start listening for output connections at port 9000
+ # This is for testing purposes, your own application needs to start listening to the input and output ports.
  ```
 Once the input and output sockets are opened by applications or by the above commands, the RML Mapping can be executed.
 ```